Single sign-on

 • Roles selected in the rules above will be reassigned to a user on each log in and other ones will be unchanged - when selected, dynamic access mapping is used on every login, but the roles not listed in the access mapping configuration are not updated.
 Only the global roles, default applications and device groups that are listed in the defined access mapping rules are overwritten.

 • Roles selected in the rules above will be reassigned to a user on each log in and other ones will be cleared -The default.
 Dynamic access mapping assigns user roles, based on the access token, on every user login.
-It is not possible to change the user roles inside Cumulocity IoT as they would be overwritten on the next user login.
+It is not possible to change the user roles inside Cumulocity as they would be overwritten on the next user login.
 To change this behavior, select one of the remaining options.

 Custom access mapping